 Once an individual determines that this is the right church home for them, the steps to membership are threefold:

 • The first step is to complete and turn in a membership form.
-This form is available in the church office, on the Sunday patio (at the Welcome Table) or by contacting Jenner at email@example.com.
-You can also get this form by attending the Becoming-A-Member orientation – which is the first Sunday of every month following each worship service.
+This form is available in the church office, on the Sunday patio (at the Welcome Table) or electronically.

-• The second step is to meet the Membership Coordinator (Jenner) or the Membership Chair (James) so that we can get to know you, answer your questions, and explain the privileges and responsibilities of membership.
+• The second step is to meet the Connections Coordinator (Jenner) or a member of the Connections Committee so that we can get to know you, answer your questions, and explain the privileges and responsibilities of membership.
 This half-hour conversation can be arranged to fit your schedule.

 • The last step is in the form of two half-hour meetings held back-to-back on the same day.
 The first meeting is with a generosity volunteer to complete your pledge form (if this has not already been completed) and other paperwork.
 A pledge must be turned in during this last step.
 After all the paperwork is completed, you will have a private pastoral meeting with one of our ministers and sign the “Bond of Union”.